Metropolitan Police: Governance

 Since January 2012, the Mayor of London is responsible for the governance of the Metropolitan Police through the Mayor's Office for Policing and Crime (MOPAC).
 The mayor is able to appoint someone to act on his behalf.
-As of November 2024, the office-holder is Deputy Mayor for Policing and Crime, Sophie Linden.
+As of November 2024, the office-holder is the deputy mayor for policing and crime, Kaya Comer-Schwartz.
 The work of MOPAC is scrutinised by the Police and Crime Committee (also known as a police and crime panel) of the London Assembly.
 These structures were created by the Police Reform and Social Responsibility Act 2011 and replaced the Metropolitan Police Authority-appointed board created in 2000 by Greater London Authority Act 1999.

+Before 2000, the Metropolitan Police was under the authority of the Home Secretary, the only British territorial police force to be administered by central government.
+The Metropolitan Police Office (MPO), although based at Scotland Yard, was a department of the Home Office created in 1829 and was responsible for the force's day-to-day administration.
+Under the authority of the receiver, a civilian official who was equivalent in rank to the deputy commissioner and served as the force's chief financial officer, it was headed by a civilian secretary, who was equivalent in rank to the assistant commissioners.